lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

   /// Render the PineTime Companion screen
   @override
   Widget build(BuildContext context) {
-    //  Render the screen with AppBar above, followed by the Body return Scaffold(
+    //  Render the screen with Button Bar above, followed by the Body return Scaffold(
-      //  AppBar for the screen (omitted)
+      //  Button Bar for the screen (omitted)
       appBar: ...,

       //  Body for the screen